-The Skelton family has decided to live in Monterey CA after his retirement…”we’re here to stay.”
-D.j. is attending Naval Postgraduate School in Monterey, pursuing a Master’s in International Relations.
-The family includes wife Tucker Hirsch, who has just been admitted to a Master’s program at Berkeley, and their 3-year-old son, Dakota Keene Skelton.
+The Skelton family has decided to live in Monterey CA after his retirement and are here to stay.
+D.J. is attending Naval Postgraduate School in Monterey, pursuing a Masters in International Relations.
+The family includes wife Tucker Hirsch, who has just been admitted to a Masters program at Berkeley, and their 3-year-old son, Dakota Keene Skelton.

 The new Elk grew up in Elk Point, SD (appropriately).
 He briefly attended the University of South Dakota before embarking upon an unorthodox path of serving our Nation over the past two decades.
 He enlisted in the United States Army in 1996 as an interrogator and is a graduate of the Defense Language Institute Foreign Language Center in Monterey.